-In a letter to Lake Norman Municipalities, Tarte asks for local governments to pass resolutions against the toll lane contract.
+In a letter to Lake Norman Municipalities, Tarte asked local governments to pass resolutions against the toll lane contract.

-Tarte said pressure needs continue to be applied for the controversial project to be canceled.
-Leaders here are worrying more about the costs of the tolls after costs sky-rocketed on toll lanes in Washington, D.C. this week.
+Tarte said continued pressure needs to be applied in order for the controversial project to be canceled.
+Leaders are worrying more about the costs of the tolls after costs sky-rocketed on toll lanes in Washington, D.C.

-Gov. Roy Cooper said his transportation department is working to figure out how to protect people as the toll lane project moves forward.
+Cooper said the transportation department is working to figure out how to protect people as the toll lane project moves forward.